camunda/camunda-docs-manual/content/update/minor/71-to-72/was.md

 4. Configure process engines
 5. Create a shared Camunda library
 6. Install the Camunda archive
-7. Install the Camunda BPM web applications
+7. Install the Camunda Platform web applications
 8. Associate existing applications with shared library

 In each of the following steps, the identifiers `$*_VERSION` refer to the current version and the new versions of the artifacts.

 {{< note title="Changing Platform Configuration" class="info" >}}
-Depending on your chosen feature set for Camunda BPM, some of the (optional) migration steps may require to change the configuration of the BPM platform.
+Depending on your chosen feature set for Camunda Platform, some of the (optional) migration steps may require to change the configuration of the Camunda Platform.
 The Camunda enterprise archive (EAR) contains a default platform configuration.
 If you want to change this configuration, you can replace it as described in the
 [deployment descriptor reference]({{< ref "/reference/deployment-descriptors/descriptors/bpm-platform-xml.md" >}}).
 {{< /note >}}